Payne-in-Bahrain/u2_lessons_intro_to_mongodb/README.md

 In this lesson, we are going to be working directly with MongoDB to create and read data using the MongoDB Shell in a Terminal window.

-However, after this brief session working with the MongoDB Shell, you will likely never do it again since most developers use the [Mongoose](https://mongoosejs.com/) library to CRUD a MongoDB.
-We're going to learn Mongoose next!
+After this brief session working with the MongoDB Shell, you'll likely move on to using the Mongoose library for MongoDB interactions.
+Mongoose simplifies development by providing a structured schema definition, high-level models for CRUD operations, middleware support for custom logic, query building, data validation, and features like population for handling relationships.
+It streamlines the process, promotes good practices, and is widely adopted among developers working with Node.js and MongoDB.
+We'll delve into Mongoose in the upcoming lessons!

 ## Getting started
 - Open up Terminal